 To be eligible to apply, you must consider the following for your program, initiatives, or project:

-- It is linked to the outcomes and goals in AlburyCity’s Community Strategic Plan Albury 2030, and Council’s adopted strategic plans.
+- It is linked to the outcomes and goals in AlburyCity’s Community Strategic Plan Towards Albury 2050, and Council’s adopted strategic plans.

 - It provides community benefits beyond a specific interest group.